muety/muetsch.io/source/_posts/how-to-move-two-disk-dual-boot-system-to-single-ssd.md

 ## Copy first OS (Linux)
 * Boot into the Kali (or whichever) live system
 * Open GParted
-* Copy and paste (Ctrl+C, Ctrl+V) (it's actually as easy as that) every single partition of /dev/sda to the target SSD (/dev/sdd)
+* Copy and paste (Ctrl+C, Ctrl+V) (it's actually as easy as that) every single partition of `/dev/sda` to the target SSD (`/dev/sdd`)
   * You could also use `dd` to block-wise copy the whole disk all at once, but I liked this method better
 * Optionally resize the OS partition to your preferred size
 * Try to reboot from new disk (in your BIOS' boot menu, choose the new disk and hope GRUB and afterwards your Linux pops up)

 ## Convert MBR to GPT (optional)
-Since the disk hosting my Linux installation was still in old MBR partition table format, where you can only have 4 partitions at max (I believe...), I first had to convert it to GPT, like so:
+You might not need this step either.
+Only run this (⚠️), if one of your disks still uses the old MBR partition table format (like in my case).
+With MBR, there can only be 4 partitions at max (I believe...), so I first had to convert to GPT, like this:

 ```bash
 gdisk /dev/sda